Introduction

 Fruit imagery in Scripture frequently signifies fruitfulness in the life God calls his people to—children, righteous deeds, witness, or fruitful service.
 A banana, as a fruit, could symbolically represent a season of productivity or a reminder to cultivate spiritual fruit by abiding in Christ.

-Abide in me, and I in you.
+4Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me.
+5I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.

-But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith,
+22But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, 23Meekness, temperance: against such there is no law.

 3. A Warning about Superficial or Deceptive Fruit